Today I'm going to show you how to take truly legendary Moon photos...

 Best of all, this device is independent.
 Therefore, if your mobile device loses its connection, the CamRanger has an internal memory to keep shooting.
 Imagine that you are making a timelapse, your sequence would be cut if the camera stops taking pictures in the time frame you've set...

-So the CamRanger is great for many types of photos: timelapses (of the Milky Way, of Star Trails, of a solar or lunar eclipse...), bracketing, focus stacking for macro and landscapes... and many more!
+So the CamRanger is great for many types of photos: timelapses (of the Milky Way, of Star Trails, of solar eclipses or lunar eclipses...), bracketing, focus stacking for macro and landscapes... and many more!

 Flashlights and headlamps

 Whenever you're shooting the Moon, you'll need a small piece of lighting equipment.
-If your shoot is at sunrise, sunset or twilight, you'll be in the dark at some point.
+If your shooting session is at Sunrise, Sunset or twilight, you'll be in the dark at some point.
 Before, during or after taking photos... ;)

 There are all kinds of models of headlamps.
 But you should get a RED Night Vision Light headlamp in case you need to check your camera settings.